bsstahl/CognitiveInheritance/Posts/Upcoming-Presentations.md

 ---
 Here is an update on where and when I’ll be delivering presentations about software development in .NET over the next few months.
 I still have some availability left for the H1 2013 and H2 is effectively wide open.
 You can request me as a speaker by [Contacting Me]({PathToRoot}/contact.html).

-[Sothern Most User Group](http://www.smugdevs.net/) in Key West FL on February 7th - “Code Portability in .NET”
+`Southern Most User Group` in Key West FL on February 7th - “Code Portability in .NET”

 [South Florida Code Camp](https://sfsdc.itpand.net/) in Ft.
 Lauderdale FL on February 9th - “Building a DSL Using an OData Source”